Community Service Opportunities for Medical Students

 - Volunteer opportunities for students throughout their years of study

-Community service is incorporated into the curriculum of Drexel University College Medicine for first-year medical students in both the IFM and PIL curricula.
-The first-year service-learning courses provide medical students an opportunity to learn — through direct experience, readings and discussions — about the social, economic, and cultural factors that impact health and the delivery of healthcare.
+The Phase 1 Practicum provide medical students an opportunity to learn — through direct experience, readings and discussions — about the social, economic, and cultural factors that impact health and the delivery of healthcare.
 Students spend time in the field at a community site, choosing from a variety of populations and projects.
 They also meet in small groups to discuss community-responsive medicine, and reflect upon their own values and beliefs in regard to community service.

 The HOP (Health Outreach Project) Clinics